metathias/VectoDriftServerDocker/README.md

 # SteamCMD in Docker optimized for Unraid
-This Docker will download and install SteamCMD and the according game that is pulled via specifying the Tag.
+This Docker will download and install SteamCMD and VECTORDRIFTServer

 **Please see the different Tags/Branches which games are available.**